Mai Thuc: Works

 Mai Thuc's journalistic work consists of hundreds of newspaper articles.
+As a journalist, she spoke with unwavering honesty and courage through her reports and features, giving voice to justice and standing by the vulnerable.
+Her hard work and dedication earned her numerous honours from the Vietnam Journalists Association and the Hanoi Journalists Association.

-Her literary works include poems, short stories, and novels.
+As a writer, Mai Thuc set her soul free through poems, short stories, and historical novels.
 Her books are available in libraries in many countries.
 Of her books, many of which have been republished and reprinted, Tinh hoa Hà Nội (Hanoi quintessence), a collection of essays recapturing the essence of Hanoi life, its people, history and culture, is highly acclaimed.
+Tinh hoa Hà Nội is “the radiance of vitality from a humble Hanoi and an intellectual Hanoi, continuing the legacy of a cultured Hanoi”.
+The essays were likened to poems about Hanoi: "poems, in their resonant rhythms; poems, in the way colours, sounds, fragrances, sweetness, and light harmonise; poems, because they express the spiritual, the mysterious, the sacred essence of Earth, Sky, and Humanity — all steeped in Eastern philosophy: of intuition, of compassion, of gentle and humane love."

 In 2001, a documentary about Mai Thuc's life and her book "Tinh hoa Hà Nội" was produced by Vietnam Television.

-Vương miện lưu đày (Crown in Exile) - a historical novel, was awarded the Second Prize by the Vietnamese Association of Literature and Arts' Annual Prizes in 2004.
+In 2004, Vương miện lưu đày (Crown in Exile) — a historical novel, was awarded the Second Prize by the Alliance of Arts and Literature Associations of Vietnam's Annual Prizes 2004.